 To try and get a size perspective, the photo on the left is our car and the photo on the right shows people who have hiked up into the Pinnacles.

-Rapid City is known for it’s proximity to The Black Hills, Mount Rushmore, Custer State Park, The Crazy Horse Memorial, Needles Highway, Black Hills gold jewelry, and more.
+Stop Sixteen, Rapid City, South Dakota, known for it’s proximity to The Black Hills, Mount Rushmore, Custer State Park, The Crazy Horse Memorial, Needles Highway, Black Hills gold jewelry, and more.
 Here are four things we discovered, we wouldn’t drive here to see, but are glad we found.
 Complete details on each are posted in the Sixteenth Stop blog.

 The City of the President’s Walk in downtown Rapid City.
 There are 43 life-size bronze statues honoring our nation’s past 43 presidents.
 Shown are Eisenhower, Nixon, Kennedy and Washington.
 Ironic isn’t it?
 Washington ends up in front of Starbucks!